Derek McInnes: Kilmarnock

 McInnes was appointed manager of Kilmarnock on 4 January 2022, signing an 18-month contract following the departure of Tommy Wright.
 At the time of his appointment, Kilmarnock were fourth in the Scottish Championship, five points behind leaders Arbroath with a game in hand.
 McInnes led a strong second half of the season, culminating in a 2–1 victory over Arbroath on 22 April 2022, which secured the Championship title and an immediate return to the Scottish Premiership.

 In the 2022–23 season, Kilmarnock finished 10th in the Premiership, securing their top-flight status with a 3–1 victory over Ross County on the final day.
 They also reached the semi-finals of the Scottish League Cup, losing to Celtic at Hampden Park, and made the quarter-finals of the Scottish Cup, where they were defeated by Inverness Caledonian Thistle.
-During this campaign, McInnes introduced several academy players into the first team, notably midfielder David Watson, who broke through between 2022 and 2024 and became a regular starter by the following season.
+During this campaign, McInnes introduced several academy players into the first team, including midfielder David Watson, who broke through between 2022 and 2024 and became a regular starter by the following season.

 The 2023–24 season was seen as a major success under McInnes.
 Kilmarnock finished fourth in the Premiership, their highest league finish since the 2018–19 season, qualifying for the UEFA Europa League second qualifying round.
 During the season, Kilmarnock defeated Celtic twice at Rugby Park and knocked Celtic out of the Scottish League Cup in the second round in the process.
 McInnes was named SFWA Manager of the Year for 2024 in recognition of his achievements.

 In the 2024–25 UEFA Europa League, Kilmarnock faced Cercle Brugge in the second qualifying round.
 The first leg at Rugby Park finished 1–1, but Kilmarnock were eliminated following a 1–0 defeat in Belgium, losing 2–1 on aggregate.
 Following their exit from the Europa League, Kilmarnock entered the UEFA Europa Conference League.
 In the third qualifying round, they faced Tromsø, drawing 2–2 at home and winning 1–0 away to progress 3–2 on aggregate.
 In the play-off round, they played Copenhagen, losing 2–0 away and drawing 1–1 at home, resulting in a 3–1 aggregate defeat and elimination from European competition.

 Domestically, Kilmarnock endured a disappointing Premiership campaign.
 Although initially at a point it looked like the club would be challenging for a top-six finish, the club's form deteriorated, particularly away from home, including a 5–1 defeat away to St Mirren in March 2025.